nlesc-ave/ave-rest-service/README.md

 Command above will run web server on port 80 of host machine.

 The EXTERNAL_URL environment value is the url the web browser will use.
+The hostname in the EXTERNAL_URL should be resolvable by the web browser and the Docker container, if it is not then use the ip-address.

 After deployment the server is running, but contains no data, see [Data pre processing](#data-pre-processing) chapter how to prepare data followed by the [Data registration](#data-registration) chapter how to add data.